 Please contact the Treasurer's Office for tag and title inquiries.
 If additional forms are needed they can be obtained from the Kansas Department of Revenue web site:

 The Ottawa County Treasurer's Office can process Kansas DL renewals with an eye test.
 Instruction permits, farm permits and restricted licenses can be processed with proper driver's education completion forms and a birth certificate.
 Identification cards and duplicate licenses can be completed with appropriate identification.
 There are a few different ways that an address change can be handled.
 First you can go online to http://www.ksrevenue.org/vehicle.html - this will allow you to print a paper to carry with your license.
 Second, you can come into the office and fill out a paper to carry with your license, or you can opt to receive a new license.
 If you opt to do a new license you will be required to bring in proof of current address.
-Driver's License section is open Tuesday - Friday, 8 a.m. - noon and 1 - 4:30 p.m.
+Driver's License is open Monday - Friday, 8 a.m. - 12 p.m. and 1 p.m. - 4:30 p.m.

 Property tax payments: